libsbmlsim/libsbmlsim/README.txt

     by default.

   = MacOSX (64bit)
-    Download libSBMLSim Installer for MacOSX (libsbmlsim-1.1.0-Darwin.dmg) and double-click the .dmg file.
-You will see libsbmlsim-1.1.0-Darwin.pkg in a Finder window.
-Double-click the installer (libsbmlsim-1.1.0-Darwin.pkg)
-    and follow the instructions.
+    Download libSBMLSim Installer archive for MacOSX
+    (libsbmlsim-1.1.0-macosx-lion-x64.dmg) and double-click the .dmg file.
+    You will see an installer (libsbmlsim-1.1.0-macosx-lion-x64.pkg) in a Finder window.
+Double-click the installer and follow the instructions.
     It will install libSBMLSim to /usr/local .

   = Linux (64bit)
-    Download libsbmlsim-1.1.0-Linux.tar.gz, and extract with the following command in your terminal.
+    Download libsbmlsim-1.1.0_amd64.deb, and install with the following command in your terminal.
-      $ cd /usr/local
-      $ sudo tar xvzf libsbmlsim-1.1.0-Linux.tar.gz
+      $ sudo dpkg -i libsbmlsim-1.1.0_amd64.deb
-    It will extract libSBMLSim to /usr/local .
+    It will install libSBMLSim to /usr .

+* Compile and Install from source code.
 - Required software packages to compile libSBMLSim CMake(*2) is required to compile libSBMLSim.
 Please download and install CMake-2.8.7 or above from (*2) before building libSBMLSim.